Mt Washington Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall at Mt Washington varies from year to year.

-The greatest range occurs in March when years with high amounts of fresh snow get over 60.5 inches, while years with relatively little new snow receive no more than 32.4 inches
+The greatest range occurs in March when years with high amounts of fresh snow get over 62.1 inches, compared with less than 33.7 inches in relatively low-snow years.

 When Mt Washington Has Its First & Last Snowfalls